What to Expect During a Debt Consolidation Application: Taking the First Step With Confidence

 You don’t need to accept the offer immediately.
 Take your time to review it.
 You could speak to someone you trust or use free advice services to help you decide.

-Step 7: Paying Off the Debts
+Step 6: Paying Off the Debts

+Oakbrook is the only lender that offers an automated solution to consolidating your debts and settling debts directly with lenders.
 After this, you’ll have one loan to repay instead of several.
 The aim is to make your payments feel easier to manage and more predictable.

-Step 8: Making Your First Repayment
+Step 7: Making Your First Repayment

 Designed for You

-If you’re exploring options and want to learn more — at your own pace — you can visit OakbrookOne.
+If you’re exploring options and want to learn more — at your own pace — you can visit OakbrookOne.Final Thoughts

-Applying for a consolidate debt loan may feel like a big step — but understanding what’s involved could make the process feel more straightforward.
+Applying for a debt consolidation loan may feel like a big step — but understanding what’s involved could make the process feel more straightforward.
 From checking your debts to reviewing your loan offer, each stage is there to help you feel informed and supported.